 John Wihbey, Assistant Professor, School of Journalism

-Aleszu Bajak, Instructor, School of Journalism – Media Innovation
+Aleszu Bajak, Graduate Programs Manager and Part-Time Lecturer, School of Journalism

 We believe in getting our students work out into the world.
 As students progress through the program we work with publishing partners, both national and local, to find the ideal outlet for publishing pieces.

-Students have had pieces published in The New York Times, The Washington Post, The Marshall Project and Fusion.
+Students have had pieces published in The New York Times, The Boston Globe, The Washington Post, The Marshall Project, Smithsonian Magazine, WCVB and Fusion.